 First, you travel from Bergen to Myrdal.
 This trip takes around 2 hours to complete.

 In Myrdal, the actual Flam train line starts and it is one of the most amazing train rides in the world.
-The ride lasts for 40 minutes and it takes you through the Flam valley, which is overflowing with great sights.
+The ride lasts for 40 minutes and it takes your through the Flam valley, which is bulking with great sights.
 You pass mountain peaks and waterfalls.

 This train travels very slowly and it stops at the best views and waterfalls.